Vice-Chancellor’s Prize for Research Impact – HDR

 Nomination and documentation

 This prize is open to any current candidate who meets the eligibility criteria.
-The nomination process includes self-nomination, or nomination by a peer or staff member (with the nominee’s consent).
-Nominees should submit their nomination and provide supporting statements via this page and must include the following:
+The nomination process is by a peer or staff member (with the nominee’s consent).
+Nominations must include the following:

-- a completed nomination form (PDF 990KB 5p) addressing the above selection criteria
+- a completed Nomination form addressing the above selection criteria

 - endorsement from the relevant Dean/Head of School

-- a supporting statement (PDF 1.32MB 3p), on the relevance of the research and demonstrated potential for impact, from an individual in a relevant industry
+- a supporting statement, on the relevance of the research and demonstrated potential for impact, from an individual in a relevant industry

-In considering candidates’ nominations, the Awards Panel will consider:
+In considering nominations, the Awards Panel will consider:

-- Evidence provided by the nominee which demonstrates the potential for their research to have impact through engagement with industry.
+- Evidence provided which demonstrates the potential for the nominee’s research to have impact through engagement with industry.

 - Details about the underlying research and the potential for research translation.